mgracecar/python-packet-sniffer/README.md

 # python-packet-sniffer
-A simple packet sniffer using raw sockets in python.
+A simple Windows packet sniffer using raw sockets in python.